umbraco/UmbracoCMSDocs/Articles/Section-Trees/tree-actions.md

 # Tree Actions

-Items in an Umbraco Tree can have associated Actions, the actions visible to the currently logged in user can be controlled via User Permissions.
+Items in an Umbraco Tree can have associated Actions.
+The actions visible to the currently logged in user can be controlled via User Permissions.

 You can set a User's permissions for each item in the Umbraco Content tree from the User Section of the Umbraco Backoffice.